jsonnet-bundler/jsonnet-bundler/README.md

 A jsonnet package manager

 Flags:
-  -h, --help     Show context-sensitive help (also try --help-long and
+  -h, --help  Show context-sensitive help (also try --help-long and --help-man).
-                 --help-man).
-      --version  Show application version.
       --jsonnetpkg-home="vendor"
               The directory used to cache packages in.

 Commands:
   help [<command>...]